AaronWatson2975/overseer/README.md

 ### `yarn generate-documentation`

-Runs JSDoc to update all the documentation for the project.
+Runs TypeDoc to update all the documentation for the project.

 ### `yarn test`